vsbenas/parser-gen/README.md

 ```lua
 SYNC <- .? (!SKIP .)*
 ```
+The default SYNC rule consumes any characters until the next character matched by SKIP, usually a space or a newline.
+That means, if some statement in a program is invalid, the parser will continue parsing after a space or a newline character.

 For some programming languages it might be useful to skip to a semicolon or a keyword, since they usually indicate the end of a statement, so SYNC could be something like:
 ```lua